hapijs/catbox/README.md

 Instead of dealing directly with the client interface using the _'Policy'_ interface is often preferred.
 It provides several helper methods like _'getOrGenerate'_ that will handle retrieving an item from cache when available or generating a new item and storing it in cache.  _'Policy'_ is also useful for creating cache rules for different items and having them enforced.
 To construct a new _'Policy'_ the constructor takes the following parameters:

 * `config`
-    * `mode` - determines if the item is cached on the server, client, or both.
+    * `mode` - determines if the item is cached on the server, client, or both. (required)
         * `server+client` - Caches the item on the server and client
         * `client` - Won't store the item on the server
         * `server` - Caches the item on the server only
         * `none` - Disable cache for the item on both the client and server
-    * `segment` - Required segment name, used to isolate cached items within the cache partition.
+    * `segment` - Required segment name, used to isolate cached items within the cache partition. (required)
     * `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
     * `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
 Cannot be used together with `expiresIn`.
     * `staleIn` - number of milliseconds to mark an item stored in cache as stale and reload it.
 Must be less than _'expiresIn'_.